Harry McKirdy: Carlisle United

 McKirdy signed a one-year deal with League Two club Carlisle United on 11 June 2019.
 He scored a headed goal six minutes into his debut for the "Cumbrians", in a 2–1 win over Crawley Town on 3 August.
-Manager Steven Pressley said after the game that "I'm pleased for him because he’s a really good kid.
+Manager Steven Pressley said after the game that "I'm pleased for him because he's a really good kid.
 He takes a bit of managing, but he's a good kid underneath that".
 McKirdy scored 11 goals from 38 games to finish as United's top-scorer for the 2019–20 season.
-However he was released in May 2020.
-Manager Chris Beech said that "I respect the skill sets he has got... [but] Harry wasn't happy... [and] I don’t want to get a footballer in a headlock and make him do something he doesn’t want to do".
+However, he was released in May 2020.
+Manager Chris Beech said that "I respect the skill sets he has got... [but] Harry wasn't happy... [and] I don't want to get a footballer in a headlock and make him do something he doesn't want to do".

 Port Vale

 McKirdy signed a one-year contract with League Two side Port Vale on 11 September 2020 after impressing manager John Askey on trial.
 He scored his first goal for the "Valiants" on 10 November, in a 4–2 win over Liverpool U21 at Vale Park in the group stages of the EFL Trophy.
-He failed to establish himself in the first-team however and was transfer-listed in December.
+He failed to establish himself in the first-team however, and was transfer-listed in December.
 Interim manager Danny Pugh deselected him from the club's 22-man squad the following month.
 McKirdy played for Leicester City U23's in February.
-New Vale manager Darrell Clarke went on to state that his regret at being unable to play McKirdy in the second half of the 2020–21 season and that he was still working to improve the player's mindset to prevent McKirdy's confidence from hindering his relationship with his coaches.
+New Vale manager Darrell Clarke went on to state his regret at being unable to play McKirdy in the second half of the 2020–21 season and that he was still working to improve the player's mindset to prevent McKirdy's confidence from hindering his relationship with his coaches.
 On 31 March, the club gained special dispensation from the EFL to register McKirdy back on the 22-man squad, in place of the injured Zak Mills.
-Nevertheless he was one of 15 players released from the club in May 2021.
+Nevertheless, he was one of 15 players released from the club in May 2021.